 Missions

 We are a congregation that lives our love of God through service to those in need, whether they live in our neighborhood or on distant shores.
-Acting on AUMC’s overall mission to Love God, Love Neighbor and Serve the World, we support our local community and the world through service, prayer, financial support and fellowship.
+Acting to Love God, Love Neighbor and Serve the World, we support our local community and the world through service, prayer, financial support and fellowship.
 Our mission outreach is structured to ensure that everyone, young and old alike, can participate.
+Periodic mission activities take place at our main church location (6935 Columbia Pike, Annandale VA 22031), but we also have a Mission Center (7901 Heritage Dr., Annandale VA 22031) where we host a weekly food distribution and a large number of other activities.

 Curious about plans for future mission projects?
 Want to get more involved?
 Attend our Missions Committee meetings on the 2nd Tuesday of each month at 7:30 p.m.
 Contact Teresa Schwartz at larachliath@gmail.com for a Zoom invite.